NaturalIntelligence/stubby-db-test/README.md

 Check index.js and config.json for how to use stubby-db.

-To start the server
+2. Start the server

 node index.js

-To test
+3. Open the same repository in another shell window and use following command to test it.

 node tests/test.js